 Here are a few things I’m looking forward to in 2020:

-2. The omnichannelization of ecommerce continues.
-The competition and the alternative sales channels aren’t going anywhere and marketplaces will need to plan for it.
+- The omni-channelization of e-commerce continues.
+The competition and the alternative sales channels aren’t going anywhere, and marketplaces must plan for it.
 This may mean setting yourself apart or embracing the alternatives and offering your vendors a convenient cross-platform selling toolset.

 Martin Boss, Founder, MultiMerch systems